NaveenGunapaneni/practising_git/src/User_Documentation.md

-# GeoPulse User Documentation
+# GeoPulse User Documentation - Final Demo Version

 Welcome to GeoPulse!
 This comprehensive guide will walk you through every aspect of using the GeoPulse application, from registration to interpreting your results.
+This is the final demo version with all features implemented.

 ## Table of Contents